angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 extra instance of a splash colour, additional basis to fight against Wasteland strategies or other mana based tools to use.

-This role is the most dependant on your main deck configuration and thus you may want between 0-3 slots dedicated to this role.
+This role is the most dependant on your maindeck configuration and thus you may want between 0-3 slots dedicated to this role.

 :::row{variant=CENTERED}